Old Town Art Center Old Town Art Center

 Suzanne Flavin Scholarships

 The Old Town Art Center offers financial aid through the Suzanne Flavin Scholarship Fund.
-Financial assistance is provided for the complete cost of a class and is offered for each full session – any media.
+Financial assistance is provided for the complete cost of a class and is offered for each full 30 hour-session – any media.
 To apply, please complete the application found here or visit the OTAC (1763 N North Park Avenue) to pick up a copy.
 Recipients will be announced two weeks prior to the start of the next session.

 Promotions